Manage Person Data - Menu in WISEid Portal

 Errors

-If you have an error, you will see it in the View Upload Results tab (under the Manage Persons Data menu), once you scroll down to see your results.
+If you have an error, it displays in the View Upload Results tab (under the Manage Persons Data menu) once you scroll down to see your results.
 Click on the blue box with a number in it, located in the errors column.

-This will bring you to the Person Error Review Screen (shown below).
-You can see the details of the error by clicking the [⏵] at the far left end of the row.
-You should make your corrections within your student information system (SIS), download a new file with corrected records in a .CSV file, and re-upload the records to WISEid.
-Remember to save your upload file on your hard drive for future reference.
-Corrections must be made in the .CSV file saved to your computer and re-uploaded to WISEid.
+This brings you to the Person Error Review Screen (shown below).
+Click the [⏵] at the far left end of the row to view the details.
+Make your corrections within your student information system (SIS), download a new file with corrected records in a .CSV file, and re-upload the records to WISEid.
+Save your upload file on your hard drive for future reference.
+Make corrections in the .CSV file saved to your computer and re-uploaded to WISEid.
 After the error has been corrected and your upload has finished processing, errors on your new upload should appear as “0”.

 Didn't Find What You Needed?